Spotted Lanternflies

 • Squashing them whenever you see them.
 This can work for small infestations or the occasional SLF.

 • Spraying them directly with a mixture of soapy water and distilled white vinegar can kill the bugs.
-You can squash them if they are in small numbers or even suck them up with a shop vacuum and then dispose of them.

 • Willowsford Conservancy strongly discourages the use of pesticides to kill SLF, as there are no insecticides that target SLF specifically and spraying could result in the loss of many beneficial bugs, such as pollinators, and could damage landscaping.
 Killing all bugs can result in a population imbalance that is a leading cause of landscaping issues in neighborhoods such as ours.